 The lid is connected to the enclosure body with a protective grounding cable.

 DO NOT leave the lid hanging by this link cable while work is carried out!

-- The enclosure receives power from the incoming trunk cable and requires no further source of power. - The equipment shall only be powered from supplies conforming to IEC 61158. - Type 'A' fieldbus cable is recommended for fieldbus trunk connections. - The terminal blocks for the trunk fieldbus cables have either screw terminal connectors or cage clamp connectors according to the enclosure model specified, but both are suitable for cables from 0.5mm2/AWG 20 up to 2.5mm2/AWG 14.
+- The enclosure receives power from the incoming trunk cable and requires no further source of power. - The equipment shall only be powered from supplies conforming to IEC 61158. - Type 'A' fieldbus cable is recommended for fieldbus trunk connections. - The terminal blocks for the trunk fieldbus cables have either screw terminal connectors or cage clamp connectors according to the enclosure model specified, but both are suitable for cables from 0.5mm/AWG 20 up to 2.5mm/AWG 14.

-Check all blanking plugs and cable glands are tightened to ensure at least an IP65 rating.
+On completion of installation, check all blanking plugs and cable glands are tightened to ensure IP rating of the enclosure is maintained.